jrendel/SwiftKeychainWrapper/README.md

 ===============
 A simple static wrapper for the iOS Keychain to allow you to use it in a similar fashion to user defaults.
 Written in Swift.

-Supports adding and retrieving Strings, NSData and objects that implement NSCoding.
+Supports adding and retrieving Strings, Data and objects that implement NSCoding.

 Usage
 =====